Graph Threading: Worst-Case Bounds

 \subsection{Total Length}

-Every graph $G$ has a \defn{double threading} defined by assigning each junction graph $J(v)$ to be a cycle of length~$d(v)$, as depicted in \fig{fig:naive-solution}b.
-This threading results in each tube being traversed exactly twice, which totals a length of $2m$.
+Every graph $G$ with minimum degree $\geq 2$ has a \defn{double threading} defined by assigning each junction graph $J(v)$ to be a cycle of length~$d(v)$, as depicted in \fig{fig:naive-solution}.
+This threading results in each tube being traversed exactly twice, totaling a length of $2m$.
 Thus an optimal threading has length at most $2m$.
 We can approach this upper bound up to an additive constant by considering graphs with long sequences of bridges, such as the graph illustrated in Figure~\ref{fig:bound-examples}a.
 We shall later tighten this upper bound by considering graph properties (Lemma~\ref{lemma:cycle-bound}).

 Now we establish a lower bound on the total length of any threading:

 \begin{lemma} Any threading must have length at least $2m-n$. \end{lemma}